kirschbombe/iiif-for-scholars/README.md

 ### Explore: IIIF Manifests
 * Let's first look at the manifest template in the `manifests` folder of the GitHub repo: `manifest-template.json`
-* [Add link to example manifest to explore]
+    * Can you spot the components of a manifest that we just discussed?
+(I included the placeholder `[image url]`) so you can see where the IIIF Image API URLs fit in a manifest)
+* Explore the `toganoo-1.json` manifests
+    * What other information can we find in this manifest?
+    * What about "sequence"?

 ### Hands-on: Building a Manifest
-* Let’s build a manifest with the Bodleian Manifest Editor! https://digital.bodleian.ox.ac.uk
+* Building a manifest with the Bodleian Manifest Editor: https://digital.bodleian.ox.ac.uk

 ### Hands-on: Set up your own Mirador